Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: User study

 \subsection{Procedure}

 We generate the visualizations (see Fig.~\ref{fig:studygraphs}) for the 3 films named in Table~\ref{table:films_results} and use them to evaluate our tool with human users.
-We do not disclose the names of the films to the participants to avoid having any bias arising due to prior knowledge or perception.
-We recruited 30 participants through mailing lists and social media channels within our institution.
+We do not disclose the names of the films to participants to avoid any bias due to prior knowledge or perception.
+We recruited 30 participants through University of Glasgow mailing lists and social media channels.
 The participants spent 30 minutes at max and they were compensated for their time.
-The user study was approved by the relevant institutional Ethics Review Committee.
-Only after the participants provided consent, they received a link to a questionnaire form and were able to proceed to the study.
+The user study was approved by the Ethics Committee of University of Glasgow.
+After the participants provide consent, they can proceed to the study questions.

-The user study comprised three parts: \emph{Part 1} is a pre-questionnaire capturing some participant demographics (questions noted as Q1.x).
-Fig.~\ref{fig:prequestionnaire} presents the distribution of participants' responses. \emph{Part 2} provides participants with a link to view the visualizations for the three films (Fig.~\ref{fig:studygraphs}).
-The questions in this part test their understanding of the presented information and trust in the ML models (questions noted as Q2.x). \emph{Part 3} consists of a post-questionnaire investigating the usefulness of our tool and the user experience (questions noted as Q3.x).
+The user study comprise three parts: \emph{Part 1} captures participant demographics (questions noted as Q1.x).
+Fig.~\ref{fig:prequestionnaire} presents the distribution of Part 1 responses. \emph{Part 2} provides a link to the film visualizations (Fig.~\ref{fig:studygraphs}) and tests participants' understanding of the presented information and trust in the ML models (questions noted as Q2.x). \emph{Part 3} investigates the tool usefulness and the user experience (questions noted as Q3.x).
 Table~\ref{table:questions} presents an overview of the question in Parts 2 and 3 mapped to the RQs.